heisthesisko/azure-se-bootcamp/Azure_Technology_30_Minute_Demo_Content/Azure-Defender-for-Linux-in-Healthcare.md

 - Secure FHIR servers (often on **RHEL/Ubuntu**) with MDE and FIM.
 Use Arc Policy to enforce **TLS, local firewall, SSH hardening**, and monitored `/etc` files.
 - Use the HIPAA/HITRUST initiative to validate broader platform configuration.

-**Director of IT – Commentary:**
+>[!TIP]
-- We treat FHIR APIs as **clinical interfaces**—outage windows coordinated with the interface team.
+>We treat FHIR APIs as **clinical interfaces**—outage windows coordinated with the interface team.
 FIM provides change evidence for CAB.

 ---